davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd1/index.md

 - Let's edit this README file with the following changes.
 Sure, you can use VS Code for this, but let's try something different.
 There is a text editor called `nano` that we can use.
 You can open a file for editing using the command `nano <filename>`.
 This should replace your Terminal window with the file editor, and make the following changes.

-  - Change the PROJECT TITLE to `"Commandline Tutorial"`
+  - Change the PROJECT TITLE to `"Command Line Lab"`
   - Enter today's date after VERSION or DATE
   - Add your name to AUTHORS
   - Remove the remaining lines.
 You can delete entire lines by moving your cursor on the line by holding down the `control` key and pressing `k`.
 I'll indicate this sequence as `ctrl + k`.
 (This command is actually equivalent to a "cut", because it saves the deleted line onto nano's internal clipboard).
   - Save the file using `ctrl + o`.
   - Then close the file using `ctrl + x`.

 - To be sure, I wouldn't ever recommend using `nano` for heavy coding, but I find it to be pretty useful for viewing or making quick edits inside the Terminal.
 Let's explore some other commands within `nano`.

+- Before we make changes to `Sorter.java`, I want you to make a copy of it in case we screw up.
+Use the `cp` command to make a copy of this file into `Sorter.java.sav`.

-Now open `Sorter.java` in `nano`.
+- Now open `Sorter.java` in `nano`.

   - Get the cursor location using `ctrl + c` (this tells you the line number and position, as well as the total line/word count)
   - Skip down to the next page using `ctrl + v`.
 Skip up using `ctrl + y`.